-ArtLens Studio uses innovative technology to give families the opportunity to use movement and play to connect to the collection.
+ArtLens Studio uses innovative technology to give visitors the opportunity to use movement and play to connect to the collection.
+While visitors of all ages are having fun, they are also looking closer, making connections, and practicing skills that will enhance their experience with art throughout the museum.
 Reveal and Zoom is a large 4k video wall where visitors use their bodies to reveal artworks or zoom into an artwork in great detail.
-The Create Studio, which allows visitors to create their own artworks, consists of four stations: Pottery Wheel, Collage Maker, Portrait Maker, and Paint Play.
+The Create Studio, which allows visitors to create their own digital artworks, consists of four stations: Pottery Wheel, Collage Maker, Portrait Maker, and Paint Play.
 These installations use a combination of time-of-flight depth cameras, custom C++ software, and real-time graphics to create interactive experiences that allow visitors to experiment with traditional artistic techniques in a playful, gesture-based way.
 Visitors may save creations by sharing them on the museum’s Tumblr site.
-ArtLens Studio re-opended in June 2016.
+ArtLens Studio re-opened in June 2016.

 The 40-foot interactive, multitouch ArtLens Wall is the only one of its kind and one of the largest in the world.
-This digital visualization of the on view collection gives you a snapshot of our museum and allows visitors to browse all artworks currently on view, as well as a few selections of work that are off view.
+This digital visualization of the collection ptrovides a snapshot of our museum and allows visitors to browse all artworks currently on view, as well as a few selections that are off view.
 Every 40 seconds the Wall rotates through everything on view, displaying curated selections of artworks grouped in dozens of ways—by type, theme, purpose, shape, color—so you can see how our artworks are related across cultures and time periods.
 Touch an artwork on the Wall that catches your eye to find out what it is and where it is in the museum.
 Select the medium, time period, or culture in blue text above the artwork to browse across the museum’s collection without moving from your spot.
 When you find a favorite, let everyone know by touching the heart icon below the artwork.

 ARTLENS is funded by The Char and Chuck Fowler Family Foundation.